-As mentioned previously, students are required to complete a self-appraisal (not score) prior to the midway and final evaluations.
+Students are required to complete a self-appraisal prior to the final evaluation.
+This encourages students to reflect on practice and identify evidence of meeting their learning objectives.
+This self-appraisal contributes to the development of their personal and professional skills.
+Similarities and differences in evaluations may be discussed in order to further develop self-appraisal skills.
 Students are advised to document behavioural examples of their performance using the CBFE so they can fully discuss their competency development during assessment feedback sessions.